About

 IMG_4471

-Who are we?
-We are first and foremost followers of Jesus (Christians).
-We are husband and wife (James and Erica) who have been married for over twenty years raising a host of animals.
-Our only children we have are our dogs and cats.
+We are, first and foremost, followers of Jesus (Christians).
+We are a husband and wife team—James and Erica—who have been married for over twenty years and are raising a host of animals.
+Our only children are our dogs and cats.

-We never could have imagined when we were married that we'd live on a farm.
-We both have been city slickers most of our lives so living in the country and raising animals is a pleasant surprise and a huge blessing.
+We never could have imagined, when we first got married, that we'd one day live on a farm.
+Both of us were city slickers for most of our lives, so living in the country and raising animals has been a pleasant surprise and a huge blessing.

-After many years of being ill with many auto immune diseases and being sick and tired of being sick and really tired we decided to try something different.
-After all doctors and drugs weren't working.
-Taking medication only created the need for more medication.
-After doing a bunch of research we decided that if we changed our diets and ate real food that wasn't laced with poisons and medications that perhaps we'd feel better and become healthy.
+After many years of struggling with various autoimmune diseases, and being sick and tired of being sick and really tired, we decided to try something different.
+Doctors and medications weren’t working, and taking medicine only created the need for more medicine.
+After doing a lot of research, we decided that changing our diets and eating real food—food not laced with poisons and medications—might help us feel better and become healthier.

-Not only did we feel better we both began to look better.
-Along with an organic diet and exercise leaving the traffic of the city, living next to noisy and inconsiderate neighbors we are a lot healthier and happier.
+Not only did we start feeling better, but we also began to look better.
+Along with an organic diet, exercise, and leaving the traffic of the city behind (not to mention moving away from noisy and inconsiderate neighbors), we are much healthier and happier.

-While having so many animals is a lot of work they bring us joy and we love taking care of them.
-All of our animals are just a huge healthy pack that get along with each other in spite of species or breeds.
+While caring for so many animals is a lot of work, they bring us joy, and we love taking care of them.
+All of our animals form a huge, healthy pack that gets along with one another—despite their species or breeds.

 God is good!
-We love Him and love what He has given us.
-And we want to share it with as many animals as He gives us.
-We also want to be a blessing to others.
+We love Him and are thankful for all He has given us.
+And we want to share it with as many animals as He entrusts to us.
+We also hope to be a blessing to others.

 What is organic farming?